 Topic Overview Art Making and Exhibiting is a folio subject that encourages creative potential and quality artwork.
 Students develop an understanding of different materials and techniques on their journey to producing artworks based on individual themes and concepts through their own choice of medium, be that sculpture, textiles, painting, drawing, printing or photography.
-Unit 1 Explore, expand and investigate explore the characteristics and properties of materials and demonstrate how they can be manipulated make and present at least one finished artwork and document art making in a Visual Arts journal. research Australian artists and present information about them in a format appropriate for a proposed exhibition.
-Unit 2 Understand, develop and resolve select a range of artworks from an exhibition and other sources to design a thematic exhibition. explore and progressively document the use of art elements, art principles and aesthetic qualities to make experimental artworks in response to a selected theme. progressively document art making to develop and resolve subject matter and ideas in at least one finished artwork.
-Unit 3 Collect, extend and connect collect information from artists and artworks in specific art forms to develop subject matter and ideas in art making. make artworks in specific art forms, prepare and present a critique, and reflect on feedback. research and plan an exhibition of the artworks of three artists.
-Unit 4 Consolidate, present and conserve refine and resolve at least one finished artwork in a specific art form and document the materials, techniques and processes used in art making. plan and display at least one finished artwork in a specific art form and present a critique. understand the presentation, conservation and care of artworks, including the conservation and care of students own artworks.
-Assessment Students may sit school-based assessments that includes the creation of a folio, completed art works, written essays and critiques.
+Unit 1 Explore, expand and investigate Explore the characteristics and properties of materials and demonstrate how they can be manipulated Make and present at least one finished artwork and document art making in a Visual Arts journal Research Australian artists and present information about them in a format appropriate for a proposed exhibition Unit 2 Understand, develop and resolve Select a range of artworks from an exhibition and other sources to design a thematic exhibition • Explore and progressively document the use of art elements, art principles and aesthetic qualities to make experimental artworks in response to a selected theme Progressively document art making to develop and resolve subject matter and ideas in at least one finished artwork Unit 3 Collect, extend and connect • Collect information from artists and artworks in specific art forms to develop subject matter and ideas in art making Make artworks in specific art forms, prepare and present a critique, and reflect on feedback Research and plan an exhibition of the artworks of three artists Unit 4 Compulsory exhibition excursion to Melbourne Consolidate, present and conserve • Refine and resolve at least one finished artwork in a specific art form and document the materials, techniques and processes used in art making Plan and display at least one finished artwork in a specific art form and present a critique Understand the presentation, conservation and care of artworks, including the conservation and care of students own artworks Assessment Students may sit school-based assessments that includes the creation of a folio, completed art works, written essays and critiques.
 Detailed assessment information can be found in the Study Design (see below).
-Associated Career Areas: Artist, Interior Designer, Sign Writer, Ceramicist, Jewellery Maker, Makeup Artist, Set Designer, Costume Designer, Printmaker, Photographer, Curator, Art Therapist, Fashion Designer, Art Teacher, Florist.
+Associated Artist, Interior Designer, Sign Writer, Ceramicist, Jewellery Maker, Makeup Artist, Set Career Areas: Designer, Costume Designer, Printmaker, Photographer, Curator, Art Therapist, Fashion Designer, Art Teacher, Florist.
 Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
 Study Design This subject is bound by the VCAA Study Design, which can be found on this website.